zhangzc-bio/iUMRG/README.md

 # iUMRG
-iUMRG: Multi-layered network-guided propagation modeling
+iUMRG: Multi-layered network-guided propagation modeling for the inference of susceptibility genes in uveal melanoma

 iUMRG.r is a Rcode